railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_partners.rst

 You can search for a subset of Partners and Contacts using the search view.

-.. note:: Independent partners or physical people
+.. note:: Independent Partners or Physical People

 	If you want to represent a physical person rather than a company, in OpenERP, that person's name can be typed directly into the :guilabel:`Name` field on the Partner form.
-In this case do not put in any Contact Name.
+In this case, do not put in any Contact Name.

 .. index::